tkiraly/regional/regional.md

 |**LORA**|0x34|8 symbols|
 |**GFSK**|0xC194C1|5 bytes|

-**Table 15: CN779-787 synch words**
+**Table 18: CN779-787 synch words**

 ##### 2.3.2 CN779-787 ISM Band channel frequencies

-The LoRaWAN can be used in the Chinese 779-787MHz band as long as the radio device ERP is less than 10mW (or 10dBm).
+The LoRaWAN can be used in the Chinese 779-787MHz band as long as the radio device EIRP is less than 12.15dBm.

 The end-device transmit duty-cycle should be lower than 1%.